 Retaining walls.
 In order to prevent potential flooding caused by the construction of a retaining wall, any proposed retaining wall shall be designed and constructed so as not to block or exacerbate any existing stormwater or groundwater flow patterns to or from abutting properties, as well as to or from the city’s right of way.

 Tree removal.
 Preserving healthy trees is encouraged due to the many benefits trees provide.
 Existing condition plans shall identify and note the sizes of all trees eight (8) inches dbh and larger on the subject property.
 Trees 8 inches dbh and larger that are proposed for cutting shall be clearly identified as such on a plan sheet.
 A clearly illustrated replacement planting plan shall be provided on a proposed condition plan sheet.
-Protected trees shall be replaced with an appropriate quantity of trees equaling the caliper inches lost due to development, in accordance with the City’s Tree Preservation Ordinance1, unless the project is exempt from compliance with the Tree Ordinance.
+Protected trees shall be replaced with an appropriate quantity of trees equaling the caliper inches lost due to development, in accordance with the City’s Tree Preservation Ordinance, unless the project is exempt from compliance with the Tree Ordinance.
 If unable to meet this replacement policy the applicant may contribute to the City’s tree fund.

-Groundwater Intrusion: The bottom of the lowest foundation footing for habitable space must be 1-foot above the seasonal high groundwater elevation as determined by a Soil Evaluator licensed in Massachusetts or determine the seasonal high groundwater table using Frimpter Method2.
+Groundwater Intrusion: The bottom (underside) of the basement slab must be 1-foot above the seasonal high groundwater elevation as determined by a Soil Evaluator licensed in Massachusetts or determine the seasonal high groundwater table using Frimpter Method.

 Erosion and Sedimentation Control.
 Sediment that washes off construction sites and into the City’s catch basins, ponds, lake, and wetlands has considerable cost and ecological implications for the City.
-Runoff, erosion and sediment control are important at every phase of the construction process.
+Runoff, erosion, and sediment control are important at every phase of the construction process.
 Implementing and maintaining the right control practice saves money, time and the environment.
 The application will be evaluated on the following criteria.

 Minimize disturbance of natural vegetation wherever possible.
 This is the best and most economical control measure.